-New data on the state of distributed denial-of-service attacks indicates that not only are supersized DDoS attacks increasingly common, but also that sophisticated application-layer
+New data on the state of distributed denial-of-service attacks indicates that not only are supersized DDoS attacks increasingly common, but also that sophisticated application-layer assaults now account for nearly a quarter of all DDoS attacks.

 For its ninth annual Worldwide Infrastructure Security Report, Burlington, Mass.-based distributed denial-of-service (DDoS) mitigation vendor Arbor Networks Inc. surveyed 220 organizations from around the world on network security threats, specifically DDoS attacks, encountered during a 12-month period from November 2012 through October 2013.
 In addition to data from survey respondents, half of which were Internet service providers, the company also included data it monitored through its security appliances and internal researchers.